ammarsubei/Altium-Projects/README.md

 # Altium-Projects
-All PCB design projects I've worked on.
+All PCB design projects I've worked on using Altium.
 Most are for electrical systems for Engineering Design Team Robotics at UIC.